-- A student may not engage in on-campus employment during the 60-day grace period following the completion of a course of study unless he / she will be continuing at UIS in a Master’s level program following completion of the Bachelor’s degree, or is transferring to another school and the SEVIS record has not yet been transferred.
+- A student may not engage in on-campus employment during the 60-day grace period following the completion of a course of study unless they will be continuing at UIS in a Master’s level program following completion of the Bachelor’s degree, or plan to transfer to another school and the SEVIS record has not yet been transferred.

 - Students temporarily attending two institutions concurrently may work only on the campus of the institution that issued the form I-20.